Lightstreamer/Lightstreamer-kafka-connector/README.md

 ![High-Level Architecture](/pictures/architecture.png)

-## Intelligent Streaming
+## Intelligent streaming

-With **Intelligent Streaming**, Lightstreamer dynamically adjusts the data flow to match each user’s network conditions, ensuring all users stay in sync regardless of connection quality.
+With **Intelligent streaming**, Lightstreamer dynamically adjusts the data flow to match each user’s network conditions, ensuring all users stay in sync regardless of connection quality.
 By resampling and conflating data on the fly, it delivers real-time updates with adaptive throttling, effectively handling packet loss without buffering delays.
 It also manages disconnections and reconnection seamlessly, keeping your users connected and up-to-date.

-## Comprehensive Client SDKs
+## Comprehensive client SDKs

 The rich set of supplied client libraries makes it easy to consume real-time Kafka data across a variety of platforms and languages.

 ![Client APIs](/pictures/client-platforms.png)

-## Massive Scalability
+## Massive scalability

 Connect millions of clients without compromising performance.
 Fanout real-time messages published on Kafka topics efficiently, preventing overload on the Kafka brokers.
 Check out the [load tests performed on the Lightstreamer Kafka Connector vs. plain Kafka](https://github.com/Lightstreamer/lightstreamer-kafka-connector-loadtest).

-## Other Features
+## Other features

 The Lightstreamer Kafka Connector provides a wide range of powerful features, including firewall and proxy traversal, server-side filtering, advanced topic mapping, record processing, Schema Registry support, push notifications, and maximum security.
 [Explore more details](https://lightstreamer.com/products/kafka-connector/).